0xn3va/cheat-sheets/Web Application/Server Side Request Forgery/README.md

 ## DNS rebinding

-Often applications implement IP address verification, for example, that it is not loopback, IPv4 link local, private address ([RFC1918](https://tools.ietf.org/html/rfc1918)), etc. If the mechanisms for checking and establishing a connection are independent and there is no caching of the DNS resolution response, you can bypass this by controlling the DNS resolution response.
+If the mechanisms in vulnerable application for checking and establishing a connection are independent and there is no caching of the DNS resolution response, you can bypass this by manipulating the DNS resolution response.

-For example, if two requests go one after another, for 5 seconds, with DNS resolution `make-1-1-1-1-rebind-127-0-0-1-rr.1u.ms` the first DNS query, the address `1.1.1.1` will be returned, and to the second` 127.0.0.1`.
+For example, if two requests go one after the other within 5 seconds, DNS resolution `make-1-1-1-1-rebind-127-0-0-1-rr.1u.ms` will return the address `1.1.1.1` by the first request, and the second - `127.0.0.1`.

 ```bash
 $ dig A make-1-1-1-1-rebind-127-0-0-1-rr.1u.ms